 Yes – it’s not the same as generating solar energy from somewhere in the Mediterranean, but you’d be seriously impressed by how hard your panels will work to cut through the clouds.

-Which brings us on to another myth which is that solar panels are only useful in the sunshine.
+This brings us on to another myth which is that solar panels are only useful in the sunshine.

-Photons in natural daylight (not just sunlight) are also converted into electricity by the solar panels cells.
+Photons in natural daylight (not just sunlight) are also converted into electricity by the solar panel’s cells.
 You can find out more about how solar panels work in our guide.

 How Long Will It Take Me to Pay Off Solar Panels in Scotland?